-If your new year's diet resolution is already under strain, take comfort from knowing that there’s a long history of people monitoring what they munch.
+If your latest diet resolution is already under strain, take comfort from knowing that there’s a long history of people monitoring what they munch.

 Watching what you eat, and especially the quantity of what you eat, is often associated with better health.
 Even in 1815 this was the case: this caricature of “the physician’s friend” shows how grateful a doctor is to a chef for making people fat and unhealthy enough to require his services.

-Whilst you may be looking to eat a balanced diet, you’re probably not being as thorough as Sanctorius Sanctorius.
+While you might be looking to eat a balanced diet, you’re probably not being as thorough as Sanctorius Sanctorius.
 In the 16th century, he built a contraption to measure precisely what went into and out of his body, as a result of which he’s considered one of the founders of metabolism studies.

 Eating slowly is often recommended as a way of helping your brain to feel satisfied faster.
-Eva Vliegen took smelling the roses to extremes in the 17th century though, supposedly surviving for more than a decade on nothing but the scent of flowers.
+Eva Vliegen took taking the time to smell the roses to extremes in the 17th century though, supposedly surviving for more than a decade on nothing but the scent of flowers.

 Many of us would rather do anything than change our diet.
 Taking up a sport to burn off some extra calories might be one option, but this wealthy patient is satirised for choosing yachting for the wrong reasons.